Do people today want chilling and thrilling story-lines?

 Maybe it was because Nicholson looks crazier, and did that "HERE'S JHONNY!" when he stuck his face partially through the door after ripping a big hole in it...Thinking about this now, Wendy could have easily stabbed him in his face multiple times during his "HERE'S JHONNY!"
 Routine.
 Right in the eyes..

 The Christian crusaders also complained about a lot of scenes in movies involving adults as well.
 Their constant "battle" to take out "offensive" elements in entertainment wasn't just limited to them attacking scenes where a character was under a specific age involved in scenes condemned as inappropriate.
 Thriller films known for being Erotic Thrillers with erotic themes were also becoming obsolete by 1998 after they were constantly attacked by religious fanatics, and the irritating MeToo types.
-Audiences were also losing interest as well, they had outgrown their "usefulness" to some people who found other ways to get their steamy sex scene fixes.
+Audiences were also losing interest as well, they had outgrown their "usefulness" to some people who found other ways to get their steamy sex scene fixes in those adult encounters.

 Art by Hioran